wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

 ## BVA Step 1
 Input: the set of 3 cards that the player chooses to trade in for troops

+Output:
-Output: "yes" if the set is a valid set to be traded, else "no"
+- "yes" if the set is a valid set to be traded, else "no"
+- Illegal Argument Exception

 ## BVA Step 2
 Input: Collection